-On Wednesday 2 October 2013, from 04:00 - 15:00, MSI Staff will perform scheduled maintenance and upgrades to the network and various systems.
+On Wednesday, February 5, from 04:00 - 15:00, MSI staff will perform scheduled maintenance and upgrades to the network and various systems.

 During this maintenance period, we will be performing the following updates:

-- Koronis will be offline for system maintenance
+- Itasca and Cascade will be offline for software updates.

-- Galaxy will be offline for system maintenance
+- Koronis will be down for hardware maintenance.

 Systems status is always available on our Status page.